 NUR 500 FNP Clinical Practicum I (B).
-This clinical practicum for the family nurse practitioner candidate affords the opportunity to develop and improve essential skills in diagnosing and managing common and chronic conditions in care of middle aged and older aged individuals and/or families.
+Multiple Course fees: This clinical practicum for the family nurse practitioner candidate affords the opportunity to develop and improve essential skills in diagnosing and managing common and chronic conditions in care of middle aged and older aged individuals and/or families.
 Students will apply their knowledge through simulated experiences, case studies, and experiential learning.
 Emphasis on developing sound clinical decision-making and diagnostic reasoning skills is included.
 Students will begin to synthesize and apply relevant skills and knowledge gained during the introductory courses of NUR 510, NUR 521 and NUR 545 to real and simulated patient cases.
 (4 credits- 200 clinical hours: a minimum of 50 cases related to the content of this course will be evaluated and managed by students during the 200 clinical hours) 4 Cr.
 Spring.

 NUR 510 Pathophysiology for Advanced Practice Nursing (B).
 Examines the pathophysiology of common illnesses within a systems and life span framework.
 The course presents the basic knowledge needed to support advanced nursing practice.
 Mastery of this course content facilitates the role of the APN in proper assessment, diagnosis and treatment of patients.
 Emphasis is on understanding the alteration in normal physiological functioning and the effect on the individual, as well as, recognizing physical and identifiable findings of common illnesses, providing the APN with the necessary knowledge to manage common health problems and promote health maintenance.
 The course will cover selected common health problems related to gender, ethnicity, and lifespan along with the current state of the science on genetic influences.
 3 Cr.
 Fall.